Samothraki Island – pebbled beaches, goat dishes, bouzouki music, Greece

-When I turned back from Lemnos Island, I reached the port of Kavala late at night.
+When I returned from Lemnos Island, I reached the port of Kavala late at night.
 As I wanted to take the morning ferry to Samothraki Island, I decided to drive 120 kilometers on the highway to reach my intermediary destination, the town of Alexandroupolis.
-I went to the municipal campground of Alexandroupolis where I was charged the price of a camper-van again because I was sleeping in the car.
-The following day, I paid a bigger price for the same reason when I boarded with my car on the ferry for Samothraki Island.
+I went to the municipal campground in Alexandroupolis where they charged me the price of a campervan because I planned to sleep in the car.
+The following day, I paid a bigger price for almost the same reason (having a big car) when I boarded with my car on the ferry for Samothraki Island.

 The first day on Samothraki Island

-Short Description: I took the ferry from Alexandroupolis Port to Kamariotissa, on Samothraki Island.
-I made a detour to Hora, the capital of the island, and then I descended to the camping grounds from the Varades Beach.
-In the afternoon, I explored the Fonias Valley, with its waterfalls and vathres, and then I continued toward Kipos Beach.
+Short Description: I took the ferry from Alexandroupolis Port to Kamariotissa, in Samothraki Island.
+I made a detour to Hora, the capital of the island, and then I descended to the campgrounds near Varades Beach.
+In the afternoon, I explored the Fonias Valley with its waterfalls and vathres and then continued toward Kipos Beach.

 In the morning, I took the ferry boat from the port of Alexandroupolis to Samothraki Island.
-We moored in the small port of Kamariotissa, which was full of guesthouses and tavernas along the sea front.
-The white umbrellas of the tavernas shined in the sun but the terraces were empty despite their welcoming shadow.
+We docked in the small port of Kamariotissa -full of guesthouses and tavernas along the seafront.
+The white umbrellas of the tavernas shined in the sun but the terraces were empty despite their welcoming shade.
 In the small port, a traffic officer continuously guided the flow of cars to and from the ferry.

-I drove up the winding road from Kamariotissa to the mountains, at Hora – the capital of the island.
-The small town at the feet of the Saos Mountains had a few streets, all of them abruptly going up or down.
-A former Genovese castle in ruin dominated the historic capital of the island, but it was never open to visitors.
-The center of the town had stylish stone houses, but also many abandoned houses on the outskirts of Hora.
-The main street passed under the portico of the main church, went up to the castle, and meandered among countless tavernas.
-At a local taverna, I ate the special dish of the island, baked stuffed young goat (katsikaki).
+I drove up the winding road from Kamariotissa to the mountains, to Hora – the capital of the island.
+The small town sat at the foot of the Saos Mountains and had a few streets, all of them very steep.
+The ruin of a former Genovese castle dominated the historic capital of the island, but it was never open to visitors.
+Hora’s town center had stylish stone houses but also many abandoned houses on the outskirts of the town.
+The main street passed through the portico of the main church, went up to the castle, and then meandered among countless tavernas.
+At a local taverna, I ate the special dish of the island, baked stuffed young goat (called katsikaki).

-From Hora I drove down toward the sea and socialized with some goats calmly grazing along the road.
-I stopped in the first camping from Varades beach, which was freely organized in a small forest.
-I found a good place where to sleep during the night and then headed toward the Fonias Valley.
-When I reached the starting point of the trail, I parked the car and hiked the valley for one hour.
-At the end of the valley, I found a big waterfall and a vathres.
-Vathres means a small lake formed at the feet of the waterfalls that come through the canyons of Samothraki.
-I swam in the chill water of the vathres and this way I could better see the waterfall hidden behind some rocks.
-After that, I climbed an abrupt footpath to a lookout from where I had a panoramic view of the waterfall.
-The steep footpath continued up into the mountain, but I had a twisted ankle since I was in Lemnos and returned to the waterfall.
+From Hora, I drove down toward the sea and socialized with some goats calmly grazing along the road.
+I stopped in the first campground near Varades Beach, which was freely organized in a small forest.
+I found a good place to sleep during the night and then headed toward the Fonias Valley.
+When I reached the starting point of the trail going up the valley, I parked the car and started to hike.
+After almost one hour of hiking, I found a big waterfall and a vathres at the end of the valley.

-I turned back along the valley to my car and continued along the coastline until I reached one of the most secluded and remote beaches of the island, Kipos Beach.
-The pebbled beach hid in a small bay at the feet of a rocky mountain.
-It was facing the east, so the mountain shadowed it early in the afternoon.
-A valley with shrubs and herds of goats started from the beach and went up to the mountain.
-In the evening, I turned back at the camping ground from Varades and parked my car in the forest.
+I came back along the valley to my car and then continued to drive along the coastline until I reached one of the most secluded and remote beaches of the island, Kipos Beach.
+The pebbled beach sat hidden in a small bay at the foot of a rocky mountain.
+Unfortunately, it was facing the east, so the mountain shadowed it early in the afternoon.
+A valley with shrubs and herds of goats grazing around started from the beach and went up into the mountain.
+In the evening, I came back to the campground in Varades and parked my car in the forest.

 The second day on Samothraki Island

-Short Description: I explored the Sanctuary of the Great Gods from ancient Paleopolis.
+Short Description: I explored the Sanctuary of the Great Gods in ancient Paleopolis.
 I drove up to Alonia and Lakoma and then went to Profitis Ilias and Xiropotamos.
-In the afternoon I went to Pahia Ammos Beach.
+In the afternoon, I went to Pahia Ammos Beach.

-In the morning I went to Paleopolis, at the Sanctuary of the Great Gods where religious rituals were practiced by the ancient Greeks.
-The famous statue of Victory of Samothrace, exposed in the Louvre Museum nowadays, was found in this place.
-The archaeological site was built in the neighborhood of the fortifications of Samothraki ancient town.
-The ancient site included: temples, a sacristy, a sacred way going toward the ionic portico, a circular space for representations, the propylaeum of Ptolemaeus II, the southern necropolis, and a theater not excavated yet.
-At the stoa, a team of archaeologists worked with small brooms and hoes to clean the ancient stones from plants and earth.
-It was very hot and bugs sang in the shadow of the trees.
+In the morning, I went to Paleopolis, at the Sanctuary of the Great Gods where religious rituals were practiced by the ancient Greeks.
+The famous statue of Victory of Samothrace, exposed in the Louvre Museum today, was found in this place.
+The archaeological site stood nearby the fortifications of Samothraki’s ancient town.
+The ancient site included: temples, a sacristy, a sacred way going toward the ionic portico, a circular space for representations, the propylaeum of Ptolemaeus II, the southern necropolis, and a theater (not entirely excavated, though).
+At the stoa, a team of archaeologists worked with small brooms and hoes and thus cleaned the ancient stones from plants and earth.
+It was a very hot day and the cicadas sang in the shade of the trees.

-From Paleopolis I went up and passed Hora, then I continued toward the mountain village Alonia, mostly nonexistent though.
+From Paleopolis, I drove uphill and passed Hora, then continued toward the mountain village of Alonia (almost nonexistent, though).
 The road meandered among the hills.
-Here and there I saw a small crossroads heading toward a house lost among olive orchards.
-When I didn’t see houses or orchards anymore, I concluded the village ended.
+Here and there, I saw a crossroads heading toward a small house lost among olive orchards.
+When I didn’t see houses or orchards any more, I concluded the village had ended.

-I drove down toward the sea and went almost parallel with the coastline until I reached Lakoma village.
-A woman dressed in black waved at me, four old Greeks stayed in the shadow of a taverna and watched whoever passed by, and a peddler drove his car through the village to sell fruit and vegetables.
-The village had very steep streets, traditional whitewashed houses of stone, and gardens with lots of greenery that created shadow.
+From Alonia, I drove down toward the sea and went almost parallel with the coastline until I reached Lakoma village.
+A woman dressed in black waved at me.
+Four old Greeks enjoyed the shade of a taverna and watched whoever passed by.
+A peddler drove his car through the village to sell fruits and vegetables.
+The village featured steep streets, traditional whitewashed houses built of stone, and gardens with lush greenery creating shade.

-I went up toward the mountain village of Profitis Ilias, which had scattered houses with vine and olive orchards.
+From Lakoma, I headed toward the mountain village of Profitis Ilias, where houses were scattered among vines and olive orchards.
 The small central square was animated by a few tavernas overlooking the panoramic view of the sea.
-At Taverna Paradeisos, I ordered young goat liver (kokoretsi) and the owner offered to me semolina pudding with honey and orange peels jelly.
-When I left, I went down along some roads at random toward the sea.
-I finally managed to cross the labyrinth of off-roads and reached back the main road of the island.
+At Taverna Paradeisos, I ordered young goat liver (called kokoretsi), and the owner offered me semolina pudding with honey and orange peel jelly on the house.
+When I left, I drove downhill along some roads at random toward the sea.
+I had a hard time crossing the labyrinth of off-roads but eventually, I reached the main road of the island.

-I turned back a few kilometers and went to Xiropotamos village, rather a few scattered houses among olive orchards than a real village.
-I parked the car at the end of a countryside road and started to hike toward Xiropotamos canyon.
-A local man was just coming from his orchard and offered me some peaches.
-I took one but he insisted on taking all of them.
-I continued toward the canyon on a road that was marked at first.
-Later, the marks disapeared and I just walked along a water canal and a pipe.
+I turned back a few kilometers and went to Xiropotamos village – rather a few scattered houses among olive orchards than a real village.
+I parked the car at the end of a dirt road and started to hike toward Xiropotamos Canyon.
+A local man had just come out from his orchard and offered me some peaches.
+I took one but he insisted on me taking all of them.
+I headed toward the canyon on a road marked with red paint.
+Later, the marks disappeared, and I walked along a water canal and a pipe.
 There were many footpaths but I was sure the water canal should lead to the canyon.
-After an hour of hiking arid and steep footpaths, I reached a small vathres where two nudists sunbathed on the rocks nearby the waterfall.
-I couldn’t help to have a bath in the clear and cold water.
+After an hour of hiking on an arid and steep trail, I reached a small vathres where two nudists sunbathed on the rocks nearby a waterfall.
+I couldn’t help but swim in the clear and cold water.

 I returned to the main road and headed toward Pahia Ammos Beach.
 Small tavernas sold fresh fish along the road.
-The only sign I could see was some big letters written directly on the road: “Ammos … km.”
+The only sign I could see on the way to the beach was some big letters written directly on the road: “Ammos … km.”
 Pahia Ammos Beach was literally at the end of a road.
-Only off-roads full of sharp stones continued further toward a beach hidden among rocks or a chapel up in the mountains.
-Pahia Ammos had a taverna and a bar facing the beach, lots of sunbeds, strong winds, and pebbles.
+Only off-roads full of sharp stones continued farther toward another beach hidden among rocks or a chapel perched up in the mountains.
+Pahia Ammos had a taverna and a bar overlooking the beach, lots of sun loungers, strong winds, and pebbles.

-In the evening, I turned at the campground from Varades and parked the car close to the beach.
-Nearby there was a horse that grazed in a meadow.
-I caressed it and fed it with some bread until it ran away.
+In the evening, I returned to the campground in Varades and parked the car close to the beach.
+Nearby, there was a horse grazing in a meadow.
+I pet it and fed it with bread until it ran away.

 The third day on Samothraki Island

-Short Description: I went to Therma and after that to Kamariotissa to find a travel company where to negotiate my return ticket for the ferry.
-In the evening I slept in the same camping from Varades.
+Short Description: I went to Therma and after that to Kamariotissa, where I wanted to find a travel company and negotiate my return ferry ticket.
+In the evening, I slept in the same campground in Varades.

 The fourth day on Samothraki Island (and the last one)